andredunford/tk2402_field_programmer/README.md

-# tk2402_radio_programmer
+# tk2402_field_programmer

 ## Introduction
-**TK2402 Radio Programmer** is a custom field programmer for Kenwood model TK-2402 VHF radios.
+**TK2402 Field Programmer** is a custom field programmer for Kenwood model TK-2402 VHF radios.
 The software handles all handshaking, data encryption, channel / frequency formatting, EEPROM memory management, and serial communications between a host computer and the transceiver.
 The software includes a local web-based UI and a PostgreSQL database to configure and store user-supplied frequencies and parameters.

 ![UI screenshot](tk2402_screenshot.png)